skienzmatishun/rippreport/content/p/pop-up-target/index.md

 ---
-title: "POP UP TARGET"
+title: POP UP TARGET
 date: 2018-08-31
-thumbnail: "img/pop-up-target.png"
+thumbnail: img/pop-up-target.png
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Target symbol representing Jack Burrell as a recurring focus of controversy surrounding projects like the K-1 Center"
 ---
 Jack Burrell is like a pop up target.
 He is involved in one controversy after the other.
 The newest “sketchy and secretive” project is the K-1 Center.
 I eluded to it in the last post under B.

 {{< socialpreview url="https://rippreport.com/p/fact-and-fiction-a-b-c/" >}}